bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="In styles.css - main display flex, flex-direction row-reverse." />
 </p>

-That gets us started, and we&apos;re using just a little bit of CSS here as demonstrated on the styles to display flex for this main element, but use flex-direction and row-reverse to get the navigation on the left and the main content on the right.
-Now, with all that in place, let&apos;s get started with making this project work.
+<p>That gets us started, and we&apos;re using just a little bit of CSS here as
+demonstrated on the styles to display flex for this main element, but use flex-direction and row-reverse to get the navigation on the left and the main content on the right.
+Now, with all that in place, let&apos;s get started with making this project work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 62. example, basic strategy; show/hide menu (40) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">